dead-claudia/thallium/CONTRIBUTING.md

 - Browser support is planned with [Sauce Labs](https://saucelabs.com/), but it is currently untested.

 This is written in pure ES5, and there isn't much of an option to support ES6.
 Some features still need polyfilled for browsers, and the way this is written doesn't really need many ES6 features.
+As an exception, the documentation uses ES6 exclusively, including modules.

 - There is a class-ish helper [here](http://github.com/isiahmeadows/thallium/blob/master/lib/methods.js) used throughout.